lraycheva/core/tutorials/guides/01_javascript/javascript.md

 ### 6.3.
 Publishing and Subscribing

 Find the `TODO: Chapter 6.3.` comment in the `clientClickedHandler()` function of the **Clients** app.
 Use the [`publish()`](../../reference/core/latest/channels/index.html#API-publish) method and pass the selected client as an argument to update the Channel context when a new client is selected.
-Note that `publish()` will throw an error if the app tries to publish data but is not on a Channel.
+Note that `publish()` will throw an error if the app tries to publish data but isn't on a Channel.
 Use the `my()` method to check for the current Channel:

 ```javascript
 // In `clientClickedHandler()`.